sunnypatel165/c2c2018/Session03/README.md

 This algorithm compares each element with the elementToBeFound till either the element is found or the entire array is traversed.
 ```
 def linearSearch(int a[], int elementToBeFound):

     for i from 0 until a.length:
         if a[i]==elementToBeFound
-			//Element found at index i
+            // Element found at index i
             return i

-	//Element not found in the array(return not called)
+    // Element not found in the array(return not called)
     return -1
 ```
 #### <a name="binarySearch"></a>Binary Search:
 When the input data is sorted, we can use some optimisation, instead of traversing the entire array.